LVPlayground/playground/README.md

   3. Check out the [playground](https://github.com/LVPlayground/playground) repository in the `LVP\playground` directory.
   4. Go to `LVP\playground\pawn\`.
-    a.
-Create a new file called `AUTHOR` with a single line noting your e-mail address.
+    1. Create a new file called `AUTHOR` with a single line noting your e-mail address.
-    b.
-Open `lvp.ppr` with the _LVP Pawn Editor_ and click _F5_ to compile.
+    2. Open `lvp.ppr` with the _LVP Pawn Editor_ and click _F5_ to compile.
-    c.
-You should now have a file called `lvp.amx` in this directory.
+    3. You should now have a file called `lvp.amx` in this directory.
   5. Go to `LVP\server-staging\`.
-    a.
-Run `dev-init.bat` as an administrator.
+    1. Run `dev-init.bat` as an administrator.
 This will create some symbolic links.
   6. Go to `LVP\server-staging\server\`.
-    a.
-Create a new file called `database.json` in this directory, and paste the contents of [this gist](https://gist.github.com/RussellLVP/17920662fc96dda0b26d5f8e2506f647).
-It grants
-       you read-only access to the test server database.
+    1. Create a new file called `database.json` in this directory, and paste the contents of [this gist](https://gist.github.com/RussellLVP/17920662fc96dda0b26d5f8e2506f647).
+It grants you read-only access to the test server database.
-    b.
-Run `samp-server.exe`.
+    2. Run `samp-server.exe`.
 You are now running Las Venturas Playground.

 Developers having made some larger contributions to Las Venturas Playground will be granted write access to the test server database, enabling them to test features more comprehensively.